kstenerud/concise-encoding/cte-specification.md

 ### Reference

-A reference is a shorthand used in place of an actual object to indicate that it is the same object as the one marked with the given tag name (it's much like a pointer, with the tag name acting as a labeled address).
-References can be useful for keeping the size down when there is repeating information in your document, or for following DRY principles in a configuration document.
-One could also use URI references as an include mechanism, whereby parts of a document are stored in separate locations, although such a mechanism is beyond the scope of this document.

-Note: Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).
+A reference is a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
+This can be useful for repeating or cyclic data.
+Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).

 A reference begins with the reference initiator (`#`), followed immediately (with no whitespace) by either a [tag name](#tag-name) or a [URI](#uri).